 What Type of Cookie Consent Solution Does Your Website Need?

-Written by Cookie team Last updated Mar.
-19, 2026 Read Time 7 min read
+Written by Cookie team Last updated Apr.
+4, 2026 Read Time 8 min read

 Illustration showing different cookie consent setup paths based on website platforms

-📘 Quick answer
+📘 Quick Answer

-Here’s why this matters:
+Here’s why the right setup matters:

-• Some platforms work better with plugins
+• Some platforms work best with plugins or apps

-• Other platforms need scripts or apps instead
+• Other websites need script-based setups instead

-In simple terms, the best cookie consent solution is the one that fits your website platform and makes compliance easier to manage.
+In simple terms, the best cookie consent solution is the one that fits your platform and makes compliance easier to manage.

-2. Start by Identifying Your Website Platform
+Step 1: Start with Your Website Platform

 Comparison of website platforms that need different cookie consent setup solutions